Q1: Which levels will HKUGA College operate in 2021-2022?

 A: Our school is open to applicants from all over Hong Kong, without district restriction.

-Q8: Can students younger than the standard age of 11 years old apply for your school?
+Q8: Can students younger than the standard age of 11 years old apply to your school?
 Or will you consider older ones?

 A: We are admitting students of 11 to 12 years old.
 Students outside this range will only be considered on very special grounds.